MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/create-and-register-a-winmain-background-task.md

 ---
 title: Create and register a winmain background task
-description: Create a winmain background task that can run in your main process or out-of-process when your winmain app is not running. ms.assetid: 8CBD4986-6E65-4374-BC7C-C38908E417E1 ms.date: 03/27/2020 ms.topic: article
+description: Create a COM background task that can run in your main process or out-of-process when your packaged winmain app may not be running. ms.assetid: 8CBD4986-6E65-4374-BC7C-C38908E417E1 ms.date: 03/27/2020 ms.topic: article